Battle of Koziatyn: Mopping-up

-As the Cavalry Division was unable to seize the town's train stations overnight, at 6 AM an all-out assault was ordered.
+As the Cavalry Division was unable to seize the town's train stations overnight, at 6 AM, an all-out assault was ordered.
 The entire 14th Regiment assaulted the roundhouse, aided by a battery of the 4th Mounted Artillery Battalion.
-The 14th Regiment was followed by the tired soldiers of the 16th and 1st Uhlan Regiment, who spent the best part of the night fighting the Russian armoured train.
+The 14th Regiment was followed by the tired soldiers of the 16th and 1st Uhlan Regiments, who spent the best part of the night fighting the Russian armoured train.
 As the station was filled with wagons, cars and all sorts of packages and pieces of military equipment, the units of both sides got separated into tiny groups fighting for each railway car and for each entrevoie.
 In the meantime the roundhouse was finally secured and the 1st Regiment seized the southern part of the station, thus pushing elements of enemy forces into the forest.
 This ended the fight for the cargo station as the tiny groups of enemy soldiers were surrounded and in large part surrendered quickly.

 Simultaneously the Poles resumed their attack on the passenger station.
 The main building was a stronghold manned by around 2000 Red Army soldiers.
 However, this time the 2nd Light Cavalry Regiment was reinforced by the 9th Uhlan Regiment and the 7th Mounted Artillery Battalion.
 Following a short shrapnel barrage placed on the courtyard, the Poles managed to reach the building and pound it with hand grenades.
 This forced the Russians to surrender.
 The tired 2nd Regiment secured it, while the 9th Regiment continued the assault, skirmishing with an armoured train.
 As close proximity prevented either side from deploying artillery, the train was finally forced to retreat by intensive Polish machine gun fire.

 Those units fighting for the station were soon reinforced by the 14th Uhlan Regiment, until then fighting for the cargo depot.
 The regiment assaulted the Russians from the east, finally forcing them to surrender.
 By 7:45 AM the town and stations of Koziatyn were in Polish hands.
-By the end of the day the first elements of the 15th Infantry Division arrived to relieve the tired Uhlans.
+By the end of the day, the first elements of the 15th Infantry Division arrived to relieve the tired Uhlans.
 By 30 April the entire division had been withdrawn.
 Until then the 8th Uhlan and 2nd Light Cavalry Regiments were busy catching marauders of the routed 44th and 58th Rifle Divisions.